Last updated: June 15, 2026

 Housing and rent help

 If rent is the main crisis, use more than one door.
 A voucher waiting list is not the same as emergency rent help.
+Apply for Emergency Assistance, call 211, and contact housing or legal help the same day if you have a deadline.

 FHPAP

 The Family Homeless Prevention and Assistance Program, or FHPAP, provides supportive services and financial help such as rent deposits, rent payments, or utility payments to eligible households that are homeless or at imminent risk of homelessness.
-Use the Minnesota Housing FHPAP page or the Help Me Connect search to find a provider for your area.

 Coordinated Entry and long-term housing

 If you are already homeless, in shelter, staying in a place not meant for housing, or moving between temporary places, ask about Coordinated Entry.
-It helps connect people experiencing homelessness with certain housing resources, but it is not a quick rent grant.
+It helps connect people experiencing homelessness with some housing resources, but it is not a quick rent grant.

 Plan B if rent help is slow